107 YEARS AND COUNTING . . .

 A. There is no headquarters.
 The ULT is an independent international association of students of Theosophy, more of an organism than an organisation or Society.
 The oldest and largest ULT Lodge, where most of the printing and publishing is done, is in Los Angeles and whilst some refer to this as the “Parent Lodge” or “Mother Lodge,” this should not be construed in any organisational or authoritative sense.
 There is no international president or leader, just as there are no local presidents, officers, or hierarchies.

 All Lodges are autonomous and self-governing and even those students who have become most responsible for the maintenance and upkeep of a Lodge and its activities are insistent that they be looked upon solely as “students of Theosophy,” never as teachers, leaders, or guides.
 The ULT is in essence a School of Theosophy, with the only Teachers being HPB and WQJ.
-There are currently Lodges and study groups in sixteen nations around the world, namely the USA, India, France, Canada, Belgium, England, Greece, Italy, the Netherlands, Sweden, Portugal, Brazil, Cameroon, the Dominican Republic, Haiti, and Mexico.
+There are currently Lodges and study groups in fourteen nations around the world, namely the USA, India, France, Canada, Belgium, England, Greece, Italy, the Netherlands, Sweden, Cameroon, the Dominican Republic, Haiti, and Mexico.
 Some countries have numerous Lodges and groups; others have only one.

 Q. How does one become a member of the ULT?